 Local business environment

-- The formula for how the pump price of fuel is arrived at can be found on a number of websites including www.energy.gov.za (the Department of Energy), www.sapia.co.za (the South African Petroleum Industry Association) and www.cef.org.za.
+- The formula for how the pump price of fuel is arrived at can be found on a number of websites including www.energy.gov.za (the Mineral Resources and Energy), www.sapia.org.za (the South African Petroleum Industry Association) and www.cefgroup.co.za.
 CEF (Pty) Ltd is responsible for administering the system that sets the petrol price.

-The Agricultural Policy Action Plan (APAP) identifies the increased reliance by South Africa on imported agricultural inputs (chemical fertilisers, diesel, machinery and ingredients for animal feed) as an issue requiring attention.
+The Agricultural Policy Action Plan (APAP) identified the increased reliance by South Africa on imported agricultural inputs (chemical fertilisers, diesel, machinery and ingredients for animal feed) as an issue requiring attention.

-The government department relevant to this chapter is the Department of Energy.
+The government department relevant to this page is the Department of Mineral Resources and Energy (DMRE).
 The “Contact Us” link on www.energy.gov.za will give you provincial contact numbers.
 The national telephone number is 012 406 8000 / 7798.

 The National Energy Regulator (NERSA) has a mandate is to regulate the electricity, piped-gas and petroleum pipeline industries in terms of the Petroleum Pipelines Act, 2003 (Act No. 60 of 2003).
 Visit www.nersa.org.za.